-The first step to move your contact center workforce from office to remote is to get a cloud call center for your business.
+The first step to move your contact center workforce from office to remote is to get cloud call center software for your business.
 Using a cloud call center, your sales and support reps will be able to manage all business calls on the cloud, while working from home or any other location of their convenience.

 While migrating to a remote call center can seem to be a daunting task but it is very easy and the entire process can be completed in a few minutes.
 This is because remote call centers are hosted on cloud and need no hardware installation.
 Cloud call center providers like MyOperator offer cloud call center setup within 24 hours and empower remote teams to handle calls using their smartphones, tablets, or PC.
 This mobility is indeed a prerequisite for a smooth transition of contact center agents to remote positions.